Overview of South Dakota Taxes

 Property taxes in South Dakota can be levied by any of the following tax authorities: school districts, cities, townships, counties, water districts and additional special districts for specific purposes such as fire protection or sanitary systems.
 Taxes are based on a home’s true market value, which is determined annually by the county director of equalization in each county.

 Homeowners who believe their assessment is too high (higher than they could get by actually selling their home) have the right to appeal the valuation.
-Appeals are filed through the local board of equalization, and should be made by mid-March.
-The local board will hold a hearing and inform you of their of their decision by the end of the month.
+Appeals should be mailed to the local board of equalization by mid-March.
+The local board will hold a hearing and inform you of their decision by the end of the month.

-If you disagree with that finding, further appeals can be made with the county board, and then the Office of Hearing Examiners, and finally the circuit court.
+If you disagree with that finding, you can make further appeals with the county board, then the Office of Hearing Examiners and finally the circuit court.